THE BORDERLINE PARENT

-The following material was written for individuals trying to recover from a relationship that's had toxic consequences for them, and is not intended as a support resource for Borderlines or anyone with BPD traits.
-If you suspect that you have these traits, please leave this website and redirect your attention to alternative web content, which might feel more congruent with your personal views and needs.
+This article is for survivors of a relationship that's had toxic consequences for them.
+It is not intended for anyone with BPD traits!
+If you suspect you have borderline personality features, what follows could feel injurious to you!
+Please leave this site immediately and seek alternative web content that may be more congruent with your personal views and needs.

 The trouble with growing up with a dysfunctional parent, is we have no other frame of reference for what's normal.
 Aberrant behaviors within the home happen on such a frequent basis, a child accepts these as commonplace, and naturally presumes all kids face these kinds of challenges.

 When this child feels sad, lonely or empty, there's a tendency to talk himself out of these feelings once he's become old enough to have words, and form cognitive thought.
 The anguish he feels however, has already existed for the first two to three years of his life, with no language skills to understand or describe it.